cyber-sushi/makima/README.md

 This means that, for example, you can bind `BTN_SELECT-BTN_TL2 = ["KEY_LEFTALT"]` and `-BTN_TR2 = ["KEY_TAB"]` to simulate the Alt-Tab sequence: press the buttons in the first binding, and then tap `TR2` to advance in the Alt-Tab menu.

-If pressed alone, it will just emit designated event.
+If the key with the dash in front is pressed alone, its behavior will depend on the `CHAIN_ONLY` settings: if set to `"true"` (default) it will ignore the command, if set to `"false"`, it will still fire the designated event.

 #### Axis events:
 Axis events such as scroll wheels and analog stick movements are hardcoded, currently you can use the following: